Check out these BFF articles!

 2) The Kingdom of God

-Although some dispute the presence of the kingdom of God in the NT era, they are overrun by a number of clear scriptures.
-Only different unsound presumptions enable them to skip over these words.
-The phrase is used more than 150 times in the New Testament.
+Although some dispute the presence of the kingdom of God in the NT era, many scriptures affirm the kingdom overrun these objections.
+The word “kingdom” is used more than 150 times in the New Testament, 65 times as the “kingdom of God.”

 "But when Jesus saw this, He was indignant and said to them, “Permit the children to come to Me; do not hinder them; for the kingdom of God belongs to such as these.
 “Truly I say to you, whoever does not receive the kingdom of God like a child shall not enter it at all" (Mark 10:14-15).